-This page reports a key discovery made while making the alignments map: backbone alignments.
+This page reports a key discovery made in this research: backbone alignments.

 How it started

 On a hunch, I examined St Michael's Mount to see whether there was a possible alignment to Cape Cornwall - since as conical hills in a marine setting, they have similarities.
 What happened next surprised me.
 Indeed I found an alignment, and it just so happened to pass through the bronze age Botrea Barrows on the hill just above my home!

 This alignment gave these barrows on Botrea Hill new significance.
 It also passed through nearby Caergwidden Round, generally accepted to be an iron age round.
 This was something of a eureka moment.

 Then I started looking for similar alignments and, before long, a number were found radiating from St Michael's Mount.
 Three in particular were clearly powerful ones:

 alignment 108 went from Carn Brea near Camborne (a neolithic tor enclosure), through St Michael's Mount (regarded as both a cliff sanctuary and neolithic tor enclosure), then through the Merry Maidens stone circle, and ending at Treryn Dinas, a spectacular cliff sanctuary near Porthcurno.
 That's two cliff sanctuaries, one tor enclosure and one stone circle, all aligned;

 alignment 59 went from St Michael's Mount through Trencrom Hill (a neolithic tor enclosure) to St Ives' Head (a cliff sanctuary) - two cliff sanctuaries and one tor enclosure;